 Frequency allocation depends on the nature of the frequencies.
-Pursuant to article L.42-2 of the CPCE, in case of scarcity, the ARCEP may decide to limit the number of licences and to implement a call for tender procedure (comparative submission or auctioning).
-In case of absence of scarcity, the rule of the "first come, first served" applies.
+Pursuant to article L.42-2 of the CPCE, in case of scarcity, the ARCEP may decide to limit the number of licences and to implement a call for the tender procedure (comparative submission or auctioning).
+In case of absence of scarcity, the "first come, first served" rule applies.